What Is Sebum and What Is Its Purpose?

 Functions of Sebum

-Sebaceous glands are already formed and producing sebum while in the womb.
-In fact, sebum is a major component of the white substance called vernix caseosa that covers newborn babies.2It is theorized to help moisturize the fetus's skin and make the passage through the birth canal easier, also while conserving heat, protecting the skin, and providing antibacterial effects for the newborn.
+Sebaceous glands are already formed and actively producing sebum while we are still in the womb.
+In fact, sebum is a major component of the white substance called vernix caseosa that covers newborn babies.2 Vernix caseosa is theorized to help moisturize the fetus's skin and make the passage through the birth canal easier, while conserving heat, protecting the skin, and providing antibacterial effects for the newborn.

 Throughout the lifespan of all mammals, sebum serves complex protective functions, including:

-- Lubricating the surface of the skin and hair to prevent drying, thereby reducing damage from friction.
+- Lubricating the surface of the skin and hair to prevent drying, thereby reducing damage from friction

 - Creating a barrier to make the skin waterproof and to prevent it from losing heat and water2

 - Possessing antimicrobial, pro-inflammatory, and anti-inflammatory properties3

-- Acting as a mechanism to transport and distribute antioxidants in the form of squalene, coenzyme Q10, and vitamin E, to the skin's surface.
+- Acting as a mechanism to transport and distribute antioxidants in the form of squalene, coenzyme Q10, and vitamin E, to the skin's surface

+Only mammals have sebaceous glands, and thus, sebum.
 In humans, sebaceous glands are found on all parts of the body, except on the palms of the hands and soles of the feet.
 They are most abundant on the face, particularly in the T-zone, followed by the neck and shoulders, and they are abundant also on the back and chest.
-The number and activity of sebaceous glands also varies with age and gender.4
+The number and activity of sebaceous glands also varies with age and gender.5

 Sebum production then increases again from about age nine, when the body starts producing androgens to prepare for puberty, until about 17 years of age, when androgen levels in adults are reached.